EveryTable Shark Tank Update – Shark Tank Season 9

 EveryTable Shark Tank Update

-This segment aired in January, 2018.
+This segment aired in January 2018.
 2018 sales were $4 million.
-In July, 2019, they secured $7 million in funding to open 13 new locations, including one at LA International Airport.
-In January, 2020, the company received low interest loans from two philanthropic foundations in the amount of $2.5 million.
+In July 2019, they secured $7 million in funding to open 13 new locations, including one at the LA International Airport.
+In January 2020, the company received low-interest loans from two philanthropic foundations in the amount of $2.5 million.
 They plan on using those funds to open 25 franchise locations.

-In November, 2020, they got another injection of funding – $16 million to be exact.
-This will help them expand nationally even more rapidly and deal with issues of food insecurity experienced during the Covid-19 pandemic in “food deserts.”
+In November 2020, they received another injection of funding—$16 million, to be exact.
+This will help them expand nationally even more rapidly and address issues of food insecurity experienced during the COVID-19 pandemic in “food deserts.”

 Growth